yvien226/yvien226.github.io/index.md

 ### Data Preparation
 * * *
-All the code snippets and queries require for preparing the data, this includes data extraction, automation, processing, cleaning, wrangling etc. some related to machine learning projects
+All the code snippets and queries for data preparation, encompassing tasks such as data extraction, automation, processing, cleaning, wrangling etc. Some of these tasks are associated with machine learning projects.
 1. **Webscraping Lotto data (Python):** [[LINK]](https://github.com/yvien226/Python-Scripts/blob/master/Webs%20Scraping/webscraping_lotto.ipynb) A web scraping notebook to extract Tattslotto and Powerball data from lottolyzer website.

 2. **Auto download Outlook attachments (Python):** [[LINK]](https://github.com/yvien226/Python-Scripts/blob/master/Snippets/Auto_Download_Outlook_Attachments.ipynb) The script downloads csv attachments from MS Outlook and save into local computer.